YellowSharkMT/html-project-base/README.md

 Requires [NodeJS](http://nodejs.org), [Bower](http://bower.io/), and [Grunt](http://gruntjs.com/) (supports [Live Reload](https://www.npmjs.org/package/livereload), but not required).
 Based on [Twitter Bootstrap](https://github.com/twitter/bootstrap.git), and includes [Bootstrap Social](http://lipis.github.io/bootstrap-social/), [Font Awesome](http://lipis.github.io/bootstrap-social/), [jQuery](http://jquery.com), and [Modernizr](http://modernizr.com/).
 Also includes the [jQuery Mobile](http://jquerymobile.com/) Touch library, which adds functionality to recognize touchscreen swipe event.
 If you wish to use the included fabfile, you'll need to have [Fabric](http://fabfile.org) installed on your system.

-The `/public` folder is where HTML documents should go, and then serve that folder with your static webserver of choice.
+There are a few opinions/expectations:
+- HTML pages will be generated from Jade templates
+- CSS will be generated from LESS

+The project should be served from the `/public` folder.

-Grunt collects all static assets from the various Bower components and local source folders, minifies CSS & JS, and populates the `/public/static` directory with the required assets.
+Grunt collects all static assets from the various Bower components and local source folders, minifies CSS & JS, and populates the `/public/static` directory with the compiled assets.

 The fabfile `deploy` task uses `rsync -ravz` to upload local webroot files (./public) to the remote webroot.